Dasyscolia

 Dasyscolia ciliata is a species of scoliid wasp found throughout the Mediterranean.
-It is the only species in the genus Dasycolia.
+It is the only species in the genus Dasyscolia.
 It is the only known pollinator of the European Ophrys speculum.
-The male wasp is tricked into pollinating the Ophrys orchid (via pseudocopulation) by mimicking the female wasp in appearance and scent.
+The male wasp is tricked into pollinating the Ophrys orchid via pseudocopulation.
+The orchid's Pouyannian mimicry has the flower effectively mimicking the female wasp in appearance and scent.